How Fatherhood Changes You

 Fatherhood didn't just teach me how to raise children.
 It taught me how much re-parenting I still had to do within myself.

-That realization also connects to breaking familiar patterns, because part of fatherhood is learning which parts of your past should not be passed forward.
+That realization also connects to How to Break Generational Patterns as a Father, because part of fatherhood is learning which parts of your past should not be passed forward.

 Legacy Is Built in Ordinary Moments